-Join Joel Bradley for an in-depth discussion in this video Unwrapping the wood: Part 1, part of Game Asset Creation: Stylized Wooden Crate.
+Join Joel Bradley for an in-depth discussion in this video Unwrapping the wood: Part 1, part of Creating a Stylized Wooden Crate Game Asset.

 - In this chapter then, we begin the really important process of unwrapping our game asset.
 Much like modeling, this has its own set of both challenges and questions that need answering.
 To make a start, we're going to be unwrapping the wood sections of our crate facade here.
 In fact, what I want to do, because we are no longer going to be needing it, is click the Minimize button and shrink the Modeling Ribbon down, in order to give ourselves a little bit more room in which to work.
 In terms of the actual UVing, the first thing I really want to do is assign a test material to my models that will really help me identify problem areas as they show up.